IBM/watsonx-data-lab/docs/wxd-dbeaver.md

 ![Browser](wxd-images/dbeaver-selectpresto.png)

-Select PrestoDB and then press “Next”.
+Select PrestoDB and then press "Next".
 The following screen will be displayed.

 ![Browser](wxd-images/dbeaver-credentials.png)